Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 \

 === General PID Algorithm
-We generally use the contour's area moment and calculate lane center coordinate and find the error from the center of the frame.
-However, unlike in the typical line-following, we drive in the middle of the two white lanes, so the proportional control require center adjustment algorithm for a smooth drive.
+We generally use contour's area moment, calculate lane center coordinate, and find the error between center coordinate and the center of the frame.
+However, unlike in the typical line-following, we drive in the middle of the two white lines, so the proportional control require center lane adjustment algorithm for a smooth drive.

 \
 #figure(
   image("images/drive_2lane.jpg", width: 70%),
   caption: [2 lanes drive with traditional P-control] )
 In this case, we find the area moment of two lines and average the Cx value to get the lane center which is shown as light blue point.
 We calculate the error from the frame center which is shown as red line, and control the yaw.
-This works for straight roads with two lines, but fails at a steep curve with only one line.
+This works for straight roads with two lines, but fails at a steep curve where there is only one line.
 #code(
   raw(block:true, lang:"Python",
     "error = (frame_width / 2.0) - cx